The Most Exigent Eigenvalue: Guaranteeing Consensus under an Unknown Communication Topology and Time Delays: Switching Topologies

 \subsection{Protocol \eqref{eq:self}}

-For protocol \eqref{eq:self} the situation is better.
-The following lemma proves the most important point. \begin{lemma} For a group of agents interacting under protocol \eqref{eq:self} the norm of the disagreement vector is continuous at the switching instant. \end{lemma} \emph{Proof: } Since the Laplacian matrix $\vect{L}$ is symmetric, the diagonalization $\vect{T}^{-1}\vect{M}\vect{T}=\boldsymbol{\Lambda}$ is performed using an orthogonal matrix $\vect{T}$, for which $\vect{T}^{-1}=\vect{T}^T$.
+For protocol \eqref{eq:self} the following lemma proves the most important point. \begin{lemma} For a group of agents interacting under protocol \eqref{eq:self} the norm of the disagreement vector is continuous at the switching instant. \end{lemma} \emph{Proof:} Since the Laplacian matrix $\vect{L}$ is symmetric, the diagonalization $\vect{T}^{-1}\vect{M}\vect{T}=\boldsymbol{\Lambda}$ is performed using an orthogonal matrix $\vect{T}$, for which $\vect{T}^{-1}=\vect{T}^T$.
 When an orthogonal matrix multiplies a vector, the norm of the vector remains unchanged.
 Consider then a switch between two different topologies, described by Laplacians $\vect{L}_1$ and $\vect{L}_2$ which are diagonalized by orthogonal matrices $\vect{T}_1$ and $\vect{T}_2$.
-The disagreement vectors before and after the change in topology are given by:
+The transformed vectors before and after the change in topology are given by